Malocclusion in Children

 made of wires and plastic.
 It can be put in and taken out.
 It must be cleaned on a

 regular basis.
-Braces are small brackets attached to the teeth.
-They are connected
+Braces are small brackets attached to the teeth and connected with

-with a wire.
-By tightening the wire from time to time, the orthodontist is able to
+a wire.
+By tightening the wire over time, the orthodontist is able to slowly straighten

-If your child needs a mouth appliance, he or she may need to limit some activities.
+If your child needs a mouth appliance, they may need to limit some activities.
+Discuss

-Discuss this with your child’s dentist or orthodontist.
-Your child should not eat
+this with your child’s dentist or orthodontist.
+Your child shouldn't eat the following

 Peanuts or other nuts